 I guess that sums up summer.
 You start off going full steam ahead and realize in time you need some balance.

-In my upcoming monthly newsletter I’ll dish about how I’m building positive habits with my kids this summer.
+In my upcoming monthly newsletter, I’ll dish about how I’m building positive habits with my kids this summer.
 And it’s way easier than ever thanks to advice from two of my podcast guests (one soon to be published).
-If you aren’t subscribed, do it here.

 I’ll leave you with some links.
 The first is a guest post I wrote about infant feeding and the second includes a quote from me.
 Let me know how you are doing in the comments!